drug-design/course/docs/chapters/peptidomimetics.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-The main problem in the first route (successive modifications of a reference peptide) is to know when to stop the process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/problems-peptide-based-analogs-4ee7d932'><i class='fa fa-play' aria-hidden='true'></i></button>The main problem in the first route (successive modifications of a reference peptide) is to know when to stop the process.
 The following pages illustrate typical difficulties encountered in the development of this approach.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/peptidomimetics/2_1_0_1.png){: loading=lazy }
 #### Example of Reduction of Peptide Character

-The peptidic sequence of angiotensinogen (the substrate of renin) served as a basis for the discovery of renin inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/example-reduction-peptide-character-34ac7e90'><i class='fa fa-play' aria-hidden='true'></i></button>The peptidic sequence of angiotensinogen (the substrate of renin) served as a basis for the discovery of renin inhibitors.
 A-72517 (Zankiren) is an example of a very potent inhibitor with a substantially reduced peptidic character.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.